Recommendations to reduce the spread of COVID-19

 Festivities, other gatherings with many people, or meeting up in new groups are inappropriate.
 However, playing in smaller groups even outside the school or preschool is allowed, provided that everyone is healthy.

-Culture- and leisure activities for children and young people up to and including compulsory school age can continue provided that they are carried out according to the regulations and general guidelines on everyone’s responsibility to prevent the spread of COVID-19.
+Cultural and leisure activities for children up to and including upper secondary school age may continue, on the condition that they do so in accordance with regulations and general advice on everyone’s responsibility to prevent the spread of COVID-19.

 Young people of upper secondary school age